Jamie Hughes (darts player)

-Jamie Hughes (born 27 February 1986) is an English professional darts player.
-He competes for the Professional Darts Corporation.
+Jamie Hughes (born 27 February 1986) is an English professional darts player who competes in Professional Darts Corporation (PDC) events.
+Hughes formerly played in British Darts Organisation (BDO) events, winning the 2014 Finder Darts Masters.
+He was also the runner-up at the 2014 World Masters and the 2016 Finder Darts Masters, a semi-finalist at the BDO World Darts Championship in 2016 and 2017, the 2016 BDO World Trophy, and the 2017 Finder Masters, and a quarter-finalist at the 2015 World Masters.
+Hughes switched to the PDC after a first round exit at the 2018 BDO World Championship and won a PDC Tour Card in 2019, reaching the quarter-finals at the 2020 UK Open, while he was also the runner-up at 2023's Players Championship 1.

-Career
+BDO career

 2014–2015

-Hughes broke out in 2014 by entering the world's top ten and reaching the final of the prestigious Winmau World Masters.
-He defeated Alan Norris 3–2 in the quarter-finals from 2–0 down, and Martin Adams 6–5 in the semi-finals from 5–2 down, also surviving ten match darts in the ninth set.
-Hughes was eventually beaten 7–3 by Martin Phillips having led 2–0 and thrown for the third set.
-In December of that year, Hughes won the prestigious Zuiderduin Masters on his first appearance at the event, surviving six match darts in the semi-final against Tony O'Shea before beating Gary Robson 5–0 in the final, losing only three legs in the whole match.
+Hughes broke out in 2014 by entering the world's top ten in the BDO and reaching the final of the 2014 Winmau World Masters.
+He defeated Alan Norris 3–2 in sets in the quarter-finals from 2–0 down, and Martin Adams 6–5 in the semi-finals from 5–2 down, also surviving ten match darts in the ninth set.
+Hughes was beaten by Martin Phillips 7–3 having led 2–0 and thrown for the third set.
+In December, Hughes won the Zuiderduin Masters on his first appearance at the event, surviving six match darts in the semi-final against Tony O'Shea before beating Gary Robson 5–0 in the final, losing only three legs in the whole match.

 Hughes made his World Championship debut at the 2015 BDO World Darts Championship as the number 10 seed.
 He beat Michel van der Horst in the first round before losing in the second round to his good friend Glen Durrant.
-Hughes then went onto to make the 2015 BDO World Trophy as fifth seed, however he was surprisingly beaten 7–4 by Stefaan Deprez in the last 16.
-Later on in the year Hughes reached the Quarter-finals of the 2015 World Masters but was surprisingly beaten by Thomas Junghans.
-Hughes failed to defend his previous Zuiderduin Masters finals, been knocked out of the competition in the group stage.
+Hughes then went on to make the 2015 BDO World Trophy as the fifth seed; however, he was surprisingly beaten 7–4 by Stefaan Deprez in the last 16.
+Later on in the year Hughes reached the quarter-finals of the 2015 World Masters but was surprisingly beaten by Thomas Junghans.
+Hughes failed to defend his previous Zuiderduin Masters finals and was knocked out of the competition in the group stage.